NavyaG-lab/Tech-writer/experiments/dratini.md

 The project is related to the section on [Improvements to itaipu build times and Reliability of the Data BU 3 Year Strategy](https://docs.google.com/document/d/1mrNOS9PykTITC00iWFoCbyIISv71hpRpg32fDCVu6Fg/edit?ts=5f4d5641#heading=h.g07dcqtw46rg).

 <a id="org4af3e6f"></a>

-### Why is the Data BU looking at itaipu's build performance?
+### Why is the Data BU looking at itaipu's build performance

 The performance of builds and tests affects the productivity of itaipu contributors.
 Impacting not only those that are working on datasets, but also developers working on the platform (mostly inside the Data BU).

 <a id="org8a64994"></a>